worming004/starting-k8s/standalone-service/readme.md

 Run `kubectl get service` until the standalone line show you an EXTERNAL-IP.
 Then simply do `curl <ip-address>:3000/pod`

 ## deeper understanding

+Here is some commands and very brief informations of resources we play with.

 ### common commands